FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-ComfyUI-On-Your-PC-On-RunPod-On-Colab-With-SDXL.md

 ```

 **For running it after install run below command and use 3001 connect button on MyPods interface**
+* If it doesn't start at the first time execute again

 ```
 apt update